-Staff may use their personal devices to take photos of children and activities as long as the images are uploaded to the school network, website or social media sites as soon as possible and then deleted immediately from their personal device.
-Staff should exercise extreme caution to ensure that images are appropriate.
+Staff should not use their personal devices to take photos of children and activities; school devices are to be used.
+There may, however, be instances where this is necessary, in which case, images must be uploaded to the school network, website or social media sites as soon as possible and then deleted immediately from the personal device.
+For your own and the children's protection, you should let another member of staff know that you have taken any photos and demonstrate that you have deleted them.